sheltermanager/asm3/doc/manual/stockcontrol.rst

 have in all stock levels for each product as well as giving you a convenient method to move or consume stock levels based on the product.

-The "Show Movements" button allows you to view all usage records for the product.
+The "Usage" button allows you to view all usage records for stock levels connected to the product.